jamesAlhassan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The number in the string can be preceded by an infinite number of characters You need to take into account all the - and + signs before the number If there are no numbers in the string, the function must return 0

+101-keygen.c script - a program that generates random valid passwords for the program 101-crackme.